 Check for any mold or fungus every day from now on.
 If the plants look good, but the blackout dome back on and check them tomorrow.

 If you notice some mold (be sure it isn’t root hairs), remove the top and place the tray in an area with ventilation or air movement.

 A light mist of food-grade hydrogen peroxide may help if there’s an area of mold.

 Amaranth Microgreens Day 12

-Now, you could've removed these microgreens from the blackout from Day 6 or 7 if you want.
-Play it by ear and experiment how you like your amaranth microgreens.
+You could’ve removed these microgreens from the blackout from Day 6 or 7 if you wanted.
+Play it by ear and experiment with how you like your Amaranth microgreens.

-The sooner you remove the microgreens from the blackout period, the more leave mass will form on the plants.
-I prefer smaller, a brighter red, amaranth microgreens.
+The sooner you remove the microgreens from the blackout period, the more leaf mass will form on the plants.
+I prefer smaller, brighter red, amaranth microgreens.

 Once the microgreens have been removed from the blackout dome, you can bottom water, as explained in the first article.

 Amaranth Microgreens Day 21

 These amaranth microgreens are ready to be harvested.
 In fact, they could’ve been harvested much sooner, but as you can see, they have a long shelf life in the Home Microgreens Trays (click image to expand).